This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - substitute or vary any decision or sanction.

-(6) The Appeal Panel must, as soon as practicable after a decision is made and within five University business days, give notice in writing of the Appeal Panel's decision to -
+(4) The Appeal Panel via the Secretariat of the Appeal Panel must, as soon as practicable after a decision is made and within five University business days, give notice in writing of the Appeal Panel's decision and the reasons for that decision to –

 - the student or eligible person;